junshuong/ubit-gesture-mapper/README.md

 ---

+## Web Audio

+For details on the Web Audio implementation in this project, see [docs/audio.md](docs/audio.md)

 ## Contributions and Thanks

 This project was developed by Internet of Things Applications class 2021 taught by Jason Berry.